simul/simul.github.io/ref/simul/crossplatform/renderplatform.md

 | bool | [ApplyContextState](#ApplyContextState)(simul::crossplatform::DeviceContext, bool) |
 | simul::crossplatform::Viewport | [PlatformGetViewport](#PlatformGetViewport)(simul::crossplatform::DeviceContext deviceContext, int index) |

-A container class intended to reproduce some of the behaviour of std::map with ints for indices, but to be much much faster.
+Tells the renderer what to do with shader source to get binaries. values can be combined, e.g. ALWAYS_BUILD|TRY_AGAIN_ON_FAIL